AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.md

 - [ ] Use C+ smart pointers for automatic garbage collection (drawbacks: Performance, thread safety)
 - [ ] Build Plugins which allow us to design, build, and debug the game, in-editor
 - [ ] Attach multiple cameras to the player, which can be toggled ON ad OFF, and animated during combat sequences
-- [ ] Map Size: 10 MPH Max Velocity • 2 HRS Coast-to-Coast Max Allowance an 20 SQ MI; or 1 SQ MI per
+- [ ] Map Size: 10 MPH Max Velocity • 2 HRS Coast-to-Coast Max Allowance an 20 SQ MI; or 1 SQ MI per Biome
-Biome
 - [ ] IDE PROPOSAL: Design a new stackable blueprints & AI Behavior Trees, tree-view, along with enable/disable checkmark commands - similar to Niagra, in an editor which divides dual details panels.
-- [ ] Use a spline tool for procedural water tools and terrain generation;
-disk, sphere, square, cube, ray or conic... -- with greatest density and detail at the origin
+- [ ] Use a spline tool for procedural water tools and terrain generation; disk, sphere, square, cube, ray or conic... -- with greatest density and detail at the origin
-- [ ] Can UES > world partition › minimap serve as the in-game map ??
+- [ ] Can UES &gt; world partition &gt; minimap serve as the in-game mini map ??
 - [ ] Use appropriate onscreen labels, during gameplay, for important field bosses and artifacts
 - [ ] Include a Practice Mode to spar against various PCs, and varying quantities
 - [ ] Add an Undo Stack window to the editor, with thumbnails/screenshots of previous editor configurations
 - [ ] Enable UES plugin: Bink, Oodle video codec
 - [ ] Sheerand Federation soldier's wear form fitting spandex with a myriad of razor-proof - - leg-, waist-, and chest- pockets
 - [ ] Feng Shui seeks a balanced symmetry meal for the eye, consisting of elements of: wood, fire, earth, metal, water, as 1f a procedural cut and paste of a progressive larger batch of images
 - [ ] Images: Iceland Ice Caves!!!
 - [ ] Develop 3D spline tools, movement IDEs, and inference tools, and plugins for smooth character moment and animations (IK Rig Forward/Backward Solver[s]), in lieu of mocap suits; and hair / fur directionality.
 - [ ] Using Forward IK Solver + Backward IK Solver can be used to verify poses, match, and find pull-vecto bugs